opnfv/bottlenecks/docs/testing/user/userguide/posca_guide.rst

     export OS_CACERT=/tmp/os_cacert

-If you are using compass, fuel, apex or joid to deploy your openstack environment, you could use the following command to get the required files.
+If you have deployed your openstack environment by compass, you could use the following command to get the required files.
+For Fuel, Apex and JOID installer, we only provide limited support now for retrieving the configuration/description files.
+If you find that the following command can not do the magic, you should put the required files in /tmp manually.

 .. code-block:: bash